Running Arch Linux on the Framework Laptop 13

 first):

-pacman -S --needed acpi acpi_call-dkms acpid alacritty alsa-utils ansible-language-server ant ardour aribb25 autoconf automake aws-cli bash bash-language-server bc bear bind bison blender btop bubblewrap calibre cameractrls carla cdemu-client cdemu-daemon cdrdao cdrtools cifs-utils clang clinfo clojure cmake corkscrew cpio cppcheck cpupower ctags cue cups curl dagger dash dconf-editor dcraw ddcutil debugedit delve deno desmume devtools direnv discord distrobox dive dmidecode dmraid dnsmasq docker docker-buildx docker-compose dool dos2unix dosfstools dotnet-sdk dvd+rw-tools editorconfig-core-c efibootmgr elixir emacs-wayland erlang eslint ethtool evince exfatprogs extra-cmake-modules fakeroot fastfetch fd file file-roller fio firefox flex foomatic-db-engine foomatic-db-nonfree-ppds foomatic-db-ppds fop fractal fs-uae fs-uae-launcher furnace fwupd fzf gamemode gcc gdb gdm ghidra gimp git git-filter-repo git-lfs glab gnome-backgrounds gnome-browser-connector gnome-calculator gnome-characters gnome-control-center gnome-disk-utility gnome-session gnome-settings-daemon gnome-shell gnome-shell-extensions gnome-system-monitor gnome-themes-extra gnome-tweaks gnupg go gopls go-tools gparted gradle groovy guile gvfs gvfs-gphoto2 gvfs-mtp gvfs-nfs gvfs-smb handbrake harfbuzz-cairo hdparm helix helm hplip htop i2c-tools ifuse inkscape iperf3 iptables-nft irssi iwd jfsutils jq k9s kafka kubectl leiningen libblockdev-crypto libblockdev-dm libblockdev-fs libblockdev-loop libblockdev-lvm libblockdev-mdraid libblockdev-mpath libblockdev-nvme libblockdev-part libblockdev-swap libebur128 libgoom2 libindicator-gtk3 librecad libreoffice-still libretro-beetle-pce libretro-beetle-psx-hw libretro-blastem libretro-core-info libretro-desmume libretro-dolphin libretro-flycast libretro-mame libretro-mgba libretro-mupen64plus-next libretro-nestopia libretro-pcsx2 libretro-picodrive libretro-ppsspp libretro-sameboy libretro-scummvm libretro-snes9x libretro-yabause libtiger libva-mesa-driver libva-utils libvirt libxcrypt-compat linux-firmware-bnx2x linux-firmware-liquidio linux-firmware-mellanox linux-firmware-nfp linux-firmware-qlogic linux-headers live-media lldb lm_sensors loupe lshw lsof lsscsi ltrace lua-language-server make mame mame-tools man-db mangohud man-pages marksman mattermost-desktop maven mbedtls2 mednafen mesa-utils mesa-vdpau meson mgba-qt minikube mitmproxy mono mono-msbuild moreutils mplayer mtools multipath-tools mupdf-tools mupen64plus mutter nasm nautilus neovide neovim netbeans net-tools nfs-utils ninja nmap nodejs npm ntfs-3g nuget nvchecker nvme-cli nvtop openbsd-netcat opencl-clhpp opencl-headers openldap openssh openvpn osv-scanner p7zip pacman-contrib pacutils papirus-icon-theme patch patchelf pciutils perf perl perl-lwp-protocol-https perl-net-dbus perl-x11-protocol pinentry piper pipewire pipewire-alsa pipewire-jack pipewire-pulse pipewire-v4l2 pkgconf postgresql powertop ppsspp projectm psutils python python-jsbeautifier python-kubernetes python-ldap python-lsp-server python-nose python-opengl python-pip python-pycryptodomex python-pylint python-pyopenssl python-pytest python-rope python-setuptools python-websockets python-wheel qbittorrent qemu-full qjackctl qmc2 qpwgraph qt5ct qt5-declarative qt5-tools qt5-wayland qt5-webchannel qt5-webengine qt6ct qt6-multimedia-ffmpeg qt6-tools qt6-wayland quodlibet rabbitmq racket realtime-privileges retroarch retroarch-assets-glui retroarch-assets-ozone ripgrep rlwrap rsync ruby ruby-rake-compiler rustup samba sane sbt scons screen scummvm sdl2_mixer seahorse signal-desktop simple-scan smartmontools smbclient snapshot snes9x-gtk speedtest-cli squashfs-tools steam step-ca step-cli stern strace s-tui stylelint sudo syncthing sysprof sysstat tar terminus-font texinfo texlab texlive-basic texlive-bin the_silver_searcher thunderbird tidy tmux traceroute tracker3-miners tree tree-sitter-cli tree-sitter-grammars ttf-ibm-plex ttf-joypixels ttf-ubuntu-font-family typescript typescript-language-server udftools udisks2-lvm2 uncrustify unixodbc unzip urlwatch usbutils util-linux v4l-utils valgrind vdpauinfo vhba-module-dkms virt-manager vscode-css-languageserver vscode-html-languageserver vscode-json-languageserver vulkan-tools w3m wayland-utils wgetpaste whois wine wine-mono winetricks wireless_tools wireplumber wireshark-cli wireshark-qt wl-clipboard wmctrl wol xchm xclip xdg-desktop-portal-gnome xdg-user-dirs-gtk xdg-utils xdotool xfsprogs xorg-fonts-100dpi xorg-fonts-misc xorg-font-util xorg-mkfontscale xorg-server xorg-server-devel xorg-xauth xorg-xdpyinfo xorg-xdriinfo xorg-xev xorg-xfontsel xorg-xhost xorg-xinit xorg-xinput xorg-xkill xorg-xprop xorg-xrandr xorg-xrdb xorg-xset xorg-xsetroot xorg-xvinfo xorg-xwayland xorg-xwininfo yaml-language-server yarn yasm yq yt-dlp zig zip zls zstd
+pacman -S --needed acpi acpi_call-dkms acpid alacritty alsa-utils ansible-language-server ansible-lint ant ardour aribb25 arj autoconf automake aws-cli bash bash-language-server bc bear bind bison blender btop bubblewrap calibre cameractrls carla cdemu-client cdemu-daemon cdrdao cdrtools cifs-utils clang clinfo clojure cmake corkscrew cpio cppcheck cpupower ctags cue cups curl dagger dash dconf-editor dcraw ddcutil debugedit delve deno desmume devtools direnv discord distrobox dive dmidecode dmraid dnsmasq docker docker-buildx docker-compose dool dos2unix dosfstools dotnet-sdk dvd+rw-tools editorconfig-core-c efibootmgr elixir emacs-wayland erlang eslint ethtool evince exfatprogs extra-cmake-modules fakeroot fastfetch fd file file-roller fio firefox flex foomatic-db-engine foomatic-db-nonfree-ppds foomatic-db-ppds fop fractal fs-uae fs-uae-launcher furnace fwupd fzf gamemode gcc gdb gdm ghidra gimp git git-filter-repo git-lfs glab gnome-backgrounds gnome-browser-connector gnome-calculator gnome-characters gnome-control-center gnome-disk-utility gnome-session gnome-settings-daemon gnome-shell gnome-shell-extensions gnome-system-monitor gnome-themes-extra gnome-tweaks gnupg go gopls go-tools gparted gradle groovy guile gvfs gvfs-gphoto2 gvfs-mtp gvfs-nfs gvfs-smb handbrake harfbuzz-cairo hdparm helix helm hplip htop i2c-tools ifuse inkscape iperf3 iptables-nft irssi iwd jfsutils jq k9s kafka kubectl leiningen lhasa libblockdev-crypto libblockdev-dm libblockdev-fs libblockdev-loop libblockdev-lvm libblockdev-mdraid libblockdev-mpath libblockdev-nvme libblockdev-part libblockdev-swap libebur128 libgoom2 libindicator-gtk3 librecad libreoffice-still libretro-beetle-pce libretro-beetle-psx-hw libretro-blastem libretro-core-info libretro-desmume libretro-dolphin libretro-flycast libretro-mame libretro-mgba libretro-mupen64plus-next libretro-nestopia libretro-pcsx2 libretro-picodrive libretro-ppsspp libretro-sameboy libretro-scummvm libretro-snes9x libretro-yabause libtiger libva-mesa-driver libva-utils libvirt libxcrypt-compat linux-firmware-bnx2x linux-firmware-liquidio linux-firmware-mellanox linux-firmware-nfp linux-firmware-qlogic linux-headers live-media lldb lm_sensors loupe lshw lsof lsscsi ltrace lua-language-server make mame mame-tools man-db mangohud man-pages marksman mattermost-desktop maven mbedtls2 mednafen mesa-utils mesa-vdpau meson mgba-qt minikube mitmproxy mono mono-msbuild moreutils mplayer mtools multipath-tools mupdf-tools mupen64plus mutter nasm nautilus neovide neovim netbeans net-tools nfs-utils ninja nmap nodejs npm ntfs-3g nuget nvchecker nvme-cli nvtop openbsd-netcat opencl-clhpp opencl-headers openldap openssh openvpn osv-scanner p7zip pacman-contrib pacutils papirus-icon-theme patch patchelf pciutils perf perl perl-lwp-protocol-https perl-net-dbus perl-x11-protocol pinentry piper pipewire pipewire-alsa pipewire-jack pipewire-pulse pipewire-v4l2 pkgconf postgresql powertop ppsspp projectm psutils python python-jsbeautifier python-kubernetes python-ldap python-lsp-server python-nose python-opengl python-pip python-pycryptodomex python-pylint python-pyopenssl python-pytest python-rope python-setuptools python-websockets python-wheel qbittorrent qemu-full qjackctl qmc2 qpwgraph qt5ct qt5-declarative qt5-tools qt5-wayland qt5-webchannel qt5-webengine qt6ct qt6-multimedia-ffmpeg qt6-tools qt6-wayland quodlibet rabbitmq racket realtime-privileges retroarch retroarch-assets-glui retroarch-assets-ozone ripgrep rlwrap rsync ruby ruby-rake-compiler rustup samba sane sbt scons screen scummvm sdcc sdl2_mixer seahorse signal-desktop simple-scan smartmontools smbclient snapshot snes9x-gtk speedtest-cli squashfs-tools steam step-ca step-cli stern strace s-tui stylelint sudo syncthing sysprof sysstat tar terminus-font texinfo texlab texlive-basic texlive-bin the_silver_searcher thunderbird tidy tinyxxd tmux traceroute tracker3-miners tree tree-sitter-cli tree-sitter-grammars ttf-ibm-plex ttf-joypixels ttf-ubuntu-font-family typescript typescript-language-server udftools udisks2-lvm2 uncrustify unixodbc unzip urlwatch usbutils util-linux v4l-utils valgrind vdpauinfo vhba-module-dkms virt-manager vscode-css-languageserver vscode-html-languageserver vscode-json-languageserver vulkan-tools w3m wayland-utils wgetpaste whois wine wine-mono winetricks wireless_tools wireplumber wireshark-cli wireshark-qt wl-clipboard wmctrl wol xchm xclip xdg-desktop-portal-gnome xdg-user-dirs-gtk xdg-utils xdotool xfsprogs xorg-fonts-100dpi xorg-fonts-misc xorg-font-util xorg-mkfontscale xorg-server xorg-server-devel xorg-xauth xorg-xdpyinfo xorg-xdriinfo xorg-xev xorg-xfontsel xorg-xhost xorg-xinit xorg-xinput xorg-xkill xorg-xprop xorg-xrandr xorg-xrdb xorg-xset xorg-xsetroot xorg-xvinfo xorg-xwayland xorg-xwininfo yaml-language-server yarn yasm yq yt-dlp zig zip zls zstd

 Additionally install when you want dynamic application of power management settings